jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 In addition, to further evaluate the performances of our extract allocations weights, we will need to split our $$RET$$ data into in-sample & out-sample.
 Performing calculations to find such weights on the in-sample, then using the weights to apply on the out-sample.
 This is equivalent to saying:
-> If we use the "optimal" weights, calculated from in-sample data, being the latest possible date and invest at that date, **without any predictive features**, how well will such weight perform?
+> If we use the "optimal" weights, calculated from in-sample data, being the latest possible date and invest at that date, *without any predictive features*, how well will such weight perform in the out-sample, or the future?

 ```python
 def ioSampleSplit(df,inSample_pct=0.75):